questrel/dtree/QUICKSTART.md

 You can use the Dockerfile in this repo to run dtree as a Docker image.

-In the same directory as your Dockerfile, build your image by running `docker build --tag dtree:0.1 .` (The `0.1` is your version number.)
+In the same directory as your Dockerfile, build your image by running `sudo docker build --tag dtree:0.1 .` (The `0.1` is your version number.)

 Then run the image with `sudo docker run -it dtree:0.1`.